corelight/go-zeek-broker-ws/README.md

 // now we use stringArgument0
 ```

+Asynchronous handling and dispatching of events received via subscriptions would best implemented as
+a `Client.ReadEvent()` wrapper.
+A simple implementation is provided in `client.AsyncSubscription()`.

 More advanced handling of the websocket connection (e.g., setting timeouts, handling re-connection, etc.) is best implemented
 as a wrapper of `client.Client`, or a new/replacement implementation that uses the `encoding` package (contributions/PRs are welcome!).

-Similarly, asynchronous handling and dispatching of events received via subscriptions would best implemented as
-a `Client.ReadEvent()` wrapper.

 ## Broker TLS details